Jump directly to the page contents

 First Exhibitions on the Nazi Occupation in Europe, 1945-1948

-How did post-war societies process the experience of violence and annihilation caused by the Second World War and the forcible occupation of large parts of Europe by National Socialist Germany?
-A previously overlooked, but historically influential form of coming to terms with this desolation were the exhibitions that were organised in post-war Europe between 1945 and 1948 by institutions, groups, and many other players in numerous countries.
-In those times of social distress, political insecurity, lasting violence and uncertain future prospects, the exhibitions aimed to document and visualise the consequences of the Holocaust and the Nazi crimes.
+How did post-war societies process their experiences of violence and destruction caused by the Second World War and the concurrent occupation of large parts of Europe by National Socialist Germany?
+A previously overlooked but historically influential form of coming to terms with this desolation are the exhibitions that were organised in post-war Europe between 1945-48 by institutions, groups, and individuals from diverse backgrounds.
+In these times of social hardship, political insecurity, enduring violence, and uncertain future, these exhibitions aimed to document and visualise the consequences of the Holocaust and the Nazi crimes.

-For the first time the Deutsches Historisches Museum plans to examine the history of this pan-European phenomenon on the basis of early exhibitions in London, Paris, Warsaw, Liberec and Bergen-Belsen.
-The DHM presentation focuses on the different forms and contents with which the exhibition makers of that time – including victims of Nazi persecution and Holocaust survivors – dealt with the violent events, the resistance, the perpetrators, and the loss of cultural heritage.
-Also illustrated are the different notions of the future that found expression in these exhibitions.
+For the first time, the Deutsches Historisches Museum presents the history of this pan-European phenomenon through early exhibitions in London, Paris, Warsaw, Liberec, and Bergen-Belsen.
+Our focus is on the different forms and content with which the exhibition organizers – most of whom were victims of Nazi persecution and Holocaust survivors – addressed acts of violence, resistance, loss of cultural heritage, and identification of perpetrators.
+The different notions of the future that found expression in these exhibitions are also illustrated.

-The exhibition is being realised in cooperation with the Project Group for the documentation centre “German Occupation of Europe in the Second World War” (ZWBE) .
-An accompanying programme conceived by the DHM and the ZWBE will explore the topic of German occupation and tyranny in Europe in greater depth.
+The exhibition is being realised in cooperation with the Project Group for the Documentation Centre “German Occupation of Europe in the Second World War” (ZWBE).
+An accompanying programme conceived by the DHM and the ZWBE will explore the topic of German occupation and violent rule in Europe in greater depth.

 The curator of the exhibition is Dr Agata Pietrasik.